birddevelper/MockiMouse/Readme.md

        status : 200

 ```
+Put your message file in **responses** folder beside the MockiMouse binary file and call them in response parameters in config file.
+The file can be json, xml or html.
 ## How to run

 Run the server binary in any operating system and enjoy it :